FedeRacun/medit/README.md

 ---

-## ✨ Próximas Funcionalidades
+## ✨ Upcoming Features

-- Comparación de versiones de proyectos `.prproj`
+- `.prproj` version comparison
-- Historial visual de cambios
+- Visual change history
-- Integración con Photoshop y After Effects
+- Integration with Photoshop and After Effects
-- Visualización en navegador
+- Browser-based visualization

 ---

-## 🤝 Contribuir
+## 🤝 Contribute

-Este proyecto está en desarrollo.
-Si tenés ideas o querés sumarte, ¡contactanos!
+This project is under development.
+If you have ideas or want to join, feel free to reach out!

 ---